 Economic Empowerment, Fight poverty by investing in children sending them to school, because children suffer most, the fight against poverty must begin with the young ones.
 This includes investing in social services that benefit the poorest children and their families, Such as basic health care and education right from primary to institution level.
-At the same time the well being of children must he priority objectives of debt relief programs, development assistance and government program on bona 'Bagagawale' should be given priority in order to reduce on poverty levels in the society since poverty is one of the prominent causes of child labour.
+At the same time the universal principle of the welfare of the child must be put in priority in all cases involving children affairs.